progdupeupl/pdp_website/README.md

     :::console
     (venv)$ fab bootstrap

-Once everything is synced, you will have to create a Profile instance for your superuser account using the your credentials and the Django admin system aivaible on `/admin/`.
+Once everything is synced, you can then run a test server on your local

-You can then create run a test server on your local machine:
+machine:

     :::console
     $ # activate the virtual environment (no need to repeat this in a given session)
     $ source venv/bin/activate
     $ # run the server
-    $ python manage.py runserver
+    (venv)$ python manage.py runserver

 The test instance should be available at [http://localhost:8000](http://localhost:8000).
 It will automatically update its behavior if you edit the code of the project.
 Enjoy, and send us lots of good patches!

-## Init database with fake data
+## Filling your local database with data

-If you want to fill the database with fake data, just run this command :
+If you want to fill the database with fake data, you can import them from fixtures.
+You only have to run this command:

     :::console
     (venv)$ fab loadfixtures